14 Oct 2022

 To have a balanced diet, you need to be consuming foods high in vitamins, minerals and nutrients, while avoiding foods that are high in unnecessary fat and sugar.

-The following food groups are essential components of a balanced diet:
+The following food groups are essential components of a balanced diet, according to the Australian Dietary Guidelines:

 Vegetables – Choose dark, leafy greens – these generally contain the most nutrition and are primary sources of essential vitamins and minerals.

-Fruits – Opt for fresh, local and seasonal produce in your area.
+Fruits – fresh, local and seasonal produce in your area.

 Grains – Switch white breads and pastas to whole grain – the hull (the outer shell of the grain) is where majority of the grain’s nutrition lies.